rajch/LBCC-book/chapter4.md

 Note that I am omitting a great deal of detail here.
 As has been the practice so far, we deal with just as much as we need. ~~If you would like to dig deeper, the .NET Framework SDK documentation contains huge amounts of information on the topic of cultures, string comparisons etc., replete with excellent examples.
 Look under globalization.~~ I no longer vouch for either the availability or the quality of any documentation provided by Microsoft; especially the Developer Division.

 ## Strings are not numbers
 We cannot use the IL comparison opcodes (`Ceq`, `Cgt` and `Clt`) to compare strings.
-Instead, just like we did for string concatenation, we will borrow a shared (static) method of the string class, which is provided by the CLR itself.
+Instead, just like we did for string concatenation, we will borrow a shared (static) method of the `System.String` class, which is provided by the CLR itself.

 The method we want is called `CompareOrdinal`.
 It expects two strings on the stack (let's call them string A and string B, in that order of pushing), and compares them using the ordinal comparison method described above.
 Depending on the result of the comparison, it pushes a value on the stack.
 The value pushed is a negative number if string A is less than string B, a positive number if string A is greater than string B, or zero if they are equal.